nrwl/nx/docs/shared/deprecated/angular-schematics-builders.md

 To convert an existing Angular Schematic to an Nx Generator, use the [wrapAngularDevkitSchematic](/nx-api/devkit/documents/ngcli_adapter/wrapAngularDevkitSchematic) utility function.
 This is helpful if you want to [programmatically call](/extending-nx/recipes/composing-generators) an Angular Schematic inside of a [custom Nx Generator](/extending-nx/recipes/local-generators).

-## Interop between Nx Executors to Builders
+## Interop between Nx Executors and Angular Builders

 You can wrap any Nx executor with the [convertNxExecutor](/nx-api/devkit/documents/convertNxExecutor) function and re-export it in your own plugin as a builder.